-- Epitranscriptome modifications (In association with A/Prof. Iain Searle, School of Biological Sciences, UA): Molecular functions of post-transcriptional RNA modifications, specifically 5-methylcytosine (m5C), in regulating gene expression and responses to the environment.
+- Epitranscriptome modifications (In association with A/Prof. Iain Searle, School of Biological Sciences, UA): Molecular functions of post-transcriptional RNA modifications, 5-methylcytosine (m5C) in regulating gene expression and responses to the environment.

-- Systemic RNA signalling: Investigate the role of mobile RNA transcripts that are transported between plant tissues in response to stress using grafting techniques in combination with high-throughput RNA sequencing.
+- RNA transport and signalling: Investigate the role of cell-to-cell and systemic transport of RNA transcripts in response to developmental and environmental cues using grafting techniques in combination with high-throughput RNA sequencing.
 Identifying molecular signatures of mobile RNA transcripts in plants using bioinformatic approaches.
 GitHub repository: https://github.com/CharlotteSai/DiRT

 - Design and implementation of practical component for GENETICS3211 – Plant Transgene Expression and RNA Modifications (Undergraduate, Year 3, University of Adelaide, 2015)

 - Practical demonstrating experience: BOTN3006 - Plant Molecular Biology and Biotechnology (Undergraduate, Year 3 – University of Queensland, 2004), BIOT7011 - DNA and Protein Technology (Postgraduate, University of Queensland, 2005), BIOC7009 – Emerging Biotechnologies II (Postgraduate, University of Queensland, 2005)

 - Guest Lecture (2018, 2019): Research Skills for Applied Biology II (APP BIOL 2500WT)

 Past Higher Degree by Research Supervision (University of Adelaide)